 Part IV Practice Performance Improvement: This requirement (including Patient Voice and Patient Safety requirements) is currently suspended through 12/31/2018.

-To enroll in MOC or for information about your personal MOC status, sign in to your myMOCStatus page.
-This will tell you your certification status and exactly what you need to do and when for each of your certifications.
+To enroll in MOC or for information about your personal MOC status, sign in to the ABIM Physician Portal.

 AASLD’s activities are designed by hepatologists for hepatologists with the goal of providing educational opportunities to earn MOC points while reflecting a hepatologist’s scope of work.
 We have made a commitment to provide hepatologists with resources and tools needed to navigate the process and earn MOC points.
 The cost of most activities is included with AASLD membership and/or meeting/course registration.

-Visit LiverLearning’s “Continuing Education” tab for the most up-to-date selection.
+Visit LiverLearning’s “Accredited Activities” tab for the most up-to-date selection.
 The variety of activities available include:

 * Login required to access content (some content available only to members or LiverLearning® subscribers)